 Saddle Paddle Vacations- A Marble Mountain Guest Ranch Signature

 Our Klamath River rafting trips are scheduled in the warmer afternoon hours after our morning horse riding events.
 This schedule allow us more seclusion on the river, and allows the youth on the trip to swim the river during the warmest portions of the day.
 Snacks on the river, and drinks at trips end are always included and we plan a return to the ranch early enough to allow sufficient time to freshen-up prior to hors-d’oeuvres and dinner.

 Join us for a thrilling raft and ride holiday, or saddle paddle vacation that will thrill and engage the whole family.
 Our Klamath River rafting is only offered as a piece of our All Inclusive Family Vacations between June 1 and September 1.
-Stand alone Klamath rafting trips are available from Marble Mountain Ranch during our Spring and Fall shoulder seasons and from our friends at River Country Rafting, during months of June, July and August.
+Stand alone Klamath rafting trips are available from Marble Mountain Ranch during our Spring and Fall shoulder seasons.